leviwheatcroft/metalsmith-debug-ui/.README.md

 injects a browser based client into your build output which allows you to view that history.

-### report on every plugin
+### patch mode

-In this mode you need to patch your metalsmith instance with `debugUi.patch`.
+This will report after every plugin.
+You need to patch your metalsmith instance with `debugUi.patch`.

 ```javascript
 import Metalsmith from 'metalsmith'